 - Supplemental readings are provided to encourage further exploration of topic, internet links provided for all readings.

-5 to 7 hours a week (time varies from student to student depending on your learning style and schedule.)
+5 to 7 hours per week, depending on your learning style and schedule.